 #4 - Life of Pix

 Life of Pix is a project by the advertising agency Leeroy, which is based in Montreal.
-The images are created by Leeroy staff and it's network of photographers but as usual contributions from outside are welcome as well.
-There is only a search box and a gallery feature so this one of the sites where you will heavily rely on browsing.
+The images are created by Leeroy staff and its network of photographers but as usual contributions from outside are welcome as well.
+There is only a search box and a gallery feature so this is one of the sites where you will heavily rely on browsing.
 There is also a sister site Life of Vids that is offering CC0 stock footage.

 #5 - Unsplash

 Unsplash is another site by a montreal-based angency, this time it's Crew.
-Once again you can only browser or use the search feature, but the images are of high quality and they promise to add 10 more every 10 days.
+Once again you can only browse or use the search feature, but the images are of high quality and they promise to add 10 more every 10 days.
 As usual, contributions are welcome.

 #6 - Jay Mantri